 The school has developed a robust and comprehensive bank of assessments to meet the individual's needs and make the assessment meaningful to all pupils.
-Assessment tools used throughout school range from the highly individualised small step approach in "Routes for learning" to Access tests for young adults.
+Assessment tools used throughout school range are highly individualised to meet pupils' needs.

 Evidence for Learning